 Tali Schaum Broder, presently a resident of Efrat, grew up as a child of the Hebrew Institute of Riverdale.
 Rabbi Weiss was her rabbi and role model in Torah and spiritual activism.
 One of Tali’s favorite activities growing up was giving divrei Torah in front of the entire HIR congregation.
 Her formal education began at SAR Academy and continued at Ma’ayanot High School.
 Summers were spent at Camp Moshava, first as camper then as staff, including summers in the Beit Midrash Program, where she both learned and taught Torah.
 Aliyah for Tali was a natural outgrowth of her strong religious Zionist upbringing, and after a year and a half at MMY in Israel Tali decided to make aliyah at age 20.
 She continued her education at Bar Ilan where she received her degrees in Educational Counseling and Tanach.
 During that time she served as a madricha at Tiferet and volunteered with NESTO, helping mentoring teen olim.
 She then spent 2 years post college studying at Migdal Oz, where she strengthened her skills and love of learning.
 Tali has earned a certificate in Couples Counseling and maintains a private practice, and has become a certified Kallah teacher, studying with Shani Taragin through the program in Gush Etzion.
 While she and her husband Yechiel lived in Jerusalem they were part of the Garin Torani in Neve Yaakov, where, among other activities, Tali tutored Ethiopian and Russian immigrant students, and occasionally gave divrei Torah to the women of the Garin.
 She was also instrumental in helping the Misrad HaChinuch to reestablish, for the first time in 32 years, the International Chidon HaTanach for Adults.
 She has worked in the Herzl Center and served as a guide at the Herzl Museum, leading tours in English and Hebrew for hundreds of Israeli high school students and English-speaking tourists.
 Tali, Yechiel and their almost two year old daughter Ayala are excited to relocate to Riverdale where Tali will continue her education at Yeshivat Maharat and pursue her dream of Torah and spiritual leadership.

+Rebecca Blady aspires to be an idea generator for the Jewish people.
 A proud granddaughter of four lively and loving Holocaust survivors, Rebecca advocates for a united global Jewish narrative and every individual Jewish story.
-Her writing can be found at http://rebeccablady.wordpress.com.

 Jenna Englender graduated cum laude from the Gallatin School of Individualized Study at NYU, with a BA in international politics, political psychology and Islamic history.
 Following college, she spent a year as the Communications Fellow for the Samuel Bronfman Foundation, after which she attended the Pardes Institute of Jewish Studies in Jerusalem.
 While at Pardes, Jenna studied gemara, chumash, halakha and modern Jewish thought.
 She was particularly interested in the process of how halakha has been shaped around the needs and traditions of communities throughout Jewish history.
 In addition to her studies, Jenna was one of the few regular female attendees as well as a minyan coordinator for Pardes' Orthodox minyan.
 Jenna has spent the past two years managing recruitment for Pardes in their New York office.
 She has facilitated community conversations around conversion and mikveh through her role as co-founder of the Orthodox Converts Network.
 She is also a trained mikveh salon facilitator through ImmerseNYC.
 Jenna lives in New York with her husband and is an active member of the newly formed Beis community in Washington Heights.